-The Architectural Review Board (ARB) exists to review all building, remodeling, and/or alteration activity proposed on Kiawah Island and to encourage high quality architectural design and characteristics appropriate to the surroundings, the special conditions of climate, and other environmental factors indigenous to the area.
+The Architectural Review Board exists to review all building, remodeling, and/or alteration activity proposed at Cassique and to encourage high quality architectural design and characteristics appropriate to the surroundings, the special conditions of climate, and other environmental factors indigenous to the area.

-This review process has been organized to establish a systematic and uniform review of proposed residential or commercial construction.
+This review process has been organized to establish a systematic and uniform review of proposed residential construction.
 Required drawings and submittal forms must receive Conceptual and Preliminary Approval before submission for Final Approval.
 All submittals to the ARB for construction must be made by an Architect registered in the State of South Carolina.
-Architects must also have a Town of Kiawah Island business license.

-- Architects should strive to develop a strong sense of identity within a framework of visual continuity so as to create an attractive and harmonious addition to the community.
-It is not the intention of this ARB to stifle creativity in producing a strong identity provided the design conforms to the Covenants and these Guidelines.
-However, through its Review procedures, the ARB may disapprove any proposed construction on purely aesthetic grounds where, in its sole judgment, such action is required to protect the enduring natural beauty and attractiveness of an area. - Aesthetic issues may include, but are not limited to neighborhood compatibility, site relationships, and design consistency.
+Architects should strive to develop a strong sense of identity within a framework of visual continuity so as to create an attractive and harmonious addition to the community.
+It is not the intention of this ARB to stifle creativity in producing a strong identity, provided the design conforms to the Covenants and these Guidelines.
+However, through its Review procedures, the ARB may disapprove any proposed construction on purely aesthetic grounds, where, in its sole judgment, such action is required to protect the enduring natural beauty and attractiveness of an area.

+Aesthetic issues may include, but are not limited to, neighborhood compatibility, site relationships, and design consistency.
 Neighborhood characteristics will be considered during the review of the proposed building's materials, style, colors, mass, height, and square footage.

 The existing vegetation, tree canopy, tree root systems, drainage, and grading will be considered during the review of building mass and drainage.
 Window style, pattern and proportion, detailing, and overall proportion will be reviewed for consistency with the proposed architectural style.

-The Company employs an ARB Staff to assist Owners, Architects, and Contractors during the design and construction of homes.
+An ARB Staff is available to assist Owners, Architects, and Contractors during the design and construction of homes.
 The ARB Staff is available to promptly reply to questions concerning design and construction guidelines.
-The ARB Staff will preview every project before Conceptual, Preliminary, and Final Review.
+The ARB Staff will preview every project before Conceptual, Preliminary and Final Review.
 They will also review the lot stake out and the submission of acceptable working drawings, specifications, landscaping plan, and color samples.

 The project will not, however, be presented to the ARB for review until all of these items have been addressed.

-No site clearing, material deliveries, or construction may begin without first obtaining a Kiawah Island Building Permit from the ARB.
+No site clearing, material deliveries, or construction may begin without first obtaining a Cassique

+Building Permit from the ARB.
 A permit may be issued only after Final Approval is granted by the ARB.
 Therefore, the review process must begin early enough to obtain approval that coordinates with the construction schedule.
-All normal procedures set up by the Town of Kiawah Island must be followed as well.
+All normal procedures set up by the Charleston County Building Department must be followed as well.
 If construction of an approved structure has not commenced within six (6) months of its approval, resubmittal to the ARB will be required.

-The ARB generally meets the first and third Wednesday of every month, or more often if the caseload dictates.
-Conceptual submittals should be received by the ARB no later than noon on the Wednesday prior to the meeting.
+The ARB generally meets every month, or more often if the caseload dictates.
+Conceptual submittals should be received by the ARB no later than noon one week prior to the meeting.
 Preliminary and Final submittals are due by noon on the Friday before the meeting.
 To be considered, submittals shall be accompanied by the appropriate Architectural Review Board Form, completed in full.
 Requested variances must be submitted on a completed in full Variance Request Form.
 Any review fees due must also be paid in full for a submittal to receive consideration.
-All requirements shall be completed, or the ARB may refuse to review a submittal.
+All requirements shall be completed or the ARB may refuse to review a submittal.
 The ARB encourages personal presentations of submittals by Architects and Owners.
 Design approval is valid for six (6) months.